Top

 Trail Projects

-IPF will also continue to keep the US Forest Service, CDOT, Pitkin County, and other partners apprised of off-roading and snowmobiling in Wilderness, oversized vehicle use, illegal campfires, and other activities that threaten human safety and the ecological health of the Pass.
+IPF also continued its year-round efforts to keep the US Forest Service, CDOT, Pitkin County, and other partners apprised of off-roading and snowmobiling in Wilderness, oversized vehicle use, illegal campfires, and other activities that threaten human safety and the ecological health of the Pass.